CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

 Extractor can be any function which takes a JSON (or its part) as an input, and return a valid MILL datanode.
 Most extractors are implemented as functors, since most of them contain parameters.

-Extractors can be created automatically by `suggestextractor`, which takes a schema and based on the statistics it suggests an extractor.
-It is highly recommended to check the proposed extractor manually, if the representation makes sense (for example if a `Float` / `String` is not by accident extracted as a `Categorical`).
+Extractors can be created automatically by calling a function `suggestextractor` on a schema, which implements our heuristics how to convert leaf variables to tensors.
+It is highly recommended to check the proposed extractor manually, if it makes sense.
+An error, especially if schema is created from a small number of samples, is that `Float` and `String` are represented as `Categorical` variables.

-We will first describe extractors of values (i.e. lists of JSON tree), then proceed to description of extractors of `Array` and `Dict`, and finish with some specials.
+Below, we first describe extractors of values (i.e. lists of JSON tree), then proceed to description of extractors of `Array` and `Dict`, and finish with some specials.

 ## Scalar values
-Extractors of scalar values are probably the most important, and fortunatelly the most undersood ones.
-The control, how the values are represented in a `Vector` form for the neural networks.
-For example, should the number be represented as a number, or as one-hot encoded categorical variable.
-And how `String` should be treated?
-In the explanation below, keep in mind that it is the `Extractor`s controlling how the variable will be represented.
+Extractors of scalar values are arguably the most important, but also fortunatelly the most undersood ones.
+They control, how values are converted to a `Vector` (or generally tensor) for the neural networks.
+For example they control, if number should be represented as a number, or as one-hot encoded categorical variable.
+Similarly, it constrols how `String` should be treated, although we admit to natively support on ngrams.
+Recall

 ### Numbers
 ```julia